olmstead/samples/README.md

 Weather Data Client/Server
 ==========================
 The task given was to build a simple client and server components to display weather data using an AJAX client and a data service.
-My implemation uses rudimentary routing and an MVC structure on the server side to perform the data fetch.
+My implementation uses rudimentary routing and an MVC structure on the server side to perform the data fetch.
 Note that the client is not completely styled and the controls not entirely data driven.

     see the weather directory